+22.1 Buying shares

-22.1 The dealing office of the ACD is open from 9.00am until 5.00pm each Business Day during which the ACD may receive requests for the buying and selling of shares.
+The dealing office of the ACD is open from 9.00am until 5.00pm each Business Day during which the ACD may receive requests for the buying and selling of shares.
+The time and price at which a deal takes place depends on the Regulations affecting the pricing of shares.